LRAFB Airman sparks 3D printed innovation for C-130 fleet

+“Lab testing has shown the new 3D printed part can withstand three times the downward force, and 10 times the side force compared to the original bracket, making it much less likely to break in the field,” Montgomery said.
+“The 3D printed version also costs an estimated $3,800 less per part to make, and requires significantly less man-hours to produce.

+“It also showcases the power of 3D printing in using complex geometry to improve strength and reduce costs which would not be possible using traditional manufacturing,” Montgomery continued.

-Tech.
-Sgts.
-Ryan McBride, 19th Maintenance Squadron NCO in charge of metals technology, and Jason Felts, 19th Maintenance Squadron sheet metal production lead, prepare a new 3D printed hydraulic pump bracket for installation at Little Rock Air Force Base, Arkansas, June 4, 2020.
-3D printing the bracket will make it easier for C-130J maintenance units across the Air Force to obtain the part and eliminate the need to manufacture the part themselves.
-(U.S. Air Force photo by Airman 1st Class Jayden Ford)
+McBride said 3D printing the bracket will make it easier for C-130J maintenance units across the Air Force to obtain the part and eliminate the need to manufacture it themselves.

+“Pending successful field testing, the bracket can be mass produced for the supply chain,” he said.
+“Once approved, we will be able to order already printed parts that are ready for installation.”

+McBride added that as 3D printing becomes more prevalent, it has the potential to become more commonplace for engineering and manufacturing aircraft parts at a cheaper and more efficient rate.

 |Date Taken: